My #LeanIn Story

 My mom has also helped a ton – from picking up my oldest from school a few days a week to watching my oldest son for a couple weeks with my dad when we just had our newborn.
 My father has also been an invaluable resource with my company, as an entrepreneur himself.
 My younger sister also helps remind me to watch out for my health because I’m always so go-go-go that she knows me well enough that I need to hear that kind of thing.
 She also has two kids, and her son is just a few months younger than my oldest and the two boys are wonderful together.

 When I look at my life, I see myself as a lifelong learner, a tech entrepreneur, an educated citizen, a former competitive athlete, a wife, and a mother.
-Although I was a former SI Face in the Crowd and had aspirations to compete in the Olympic Games, my life took a different path.
+Although I was a former SI Face in the Crowd (see below) and had aspirations to compete in the Olympic Games, my life took a different path.

 It’s a path that has been anything but “normal” and that’s because I chose to #LeanIn so many times.
 I’ve created my own opportunities with the help of some amazing people.
 However, I do realize that there are still more challenges ahead for women in the technology sector.
 And even more so for female entrepreneurs.
 None of the top technology companies (e.g. Facebook, Google, Apple, Amazon) have ever acquired a company with a female founder/CEO.
 I’d like to help change that and show other women what is possible.
 If you like my story and would like to help me succeed as an entrepreneur, please do sign up for FanTalk on iOS or web and spread the word.
-Thank you!

 One Comment Add yours